FAQ

 Tournament Predictions are markets that cover the whole competition rather than a single match — things like the World Cup Winner, Golden Boot, and group winners.

-They have their own deadlines: tournament-wide markets close before the opening match, and group winner markets close before that group's first game.
+They have their own deadlines: tournament-wide markets close 5 minutes before the opening match, and group winner markets close 5 minutes before that group's first game.

 Tournament Predictions are not eligible for Parlay Stacks.